BitLocker: Device encryption

-Windows Mobile 6.5, Windows RT and core editions of Windows 8.1 include device encryption, a feature-limited version of BitLocker that encrypts the whole system.
+Windows Mobile 6.5, Windows RT Windows 8.1 Core, and Windows 10 and 11 Home include device encryption, a feature-limited version of BitLocker that encrypts the whole system.
 Logging in with a Microsoft account with administrative privileges automatically begins the encryption process.
 The recovery key is stored to either the Microsoft account or Active Directory (Active Directory requires Pro editions of Windows), allowing it to be retrieved from any computer.
 While device encryption is offered on all editions of Windows 8.1, unlike BitLocker, device encryption requires that the device meet the InstantGo (formerly Connected Standby) specifications, which requires solid-state drives and a TPM 2.0 chip.

-Starting with Windows 10 1703, the requirements for device encryption have changed, requiring a TPM 1.2 or 2.0 module with PCR 7 support, UEFI Secure Boot, and that the device meets Modern Standby requirements or HSTI validation.
+Starting with Windows 10 version 1703, the requirements for device encryption have changed, requiring a TPM 1.2 or 2.0 module with PCR 7 support, UEFI Secure Boot, and that the device meets Modern Standby requirements or HSTI validation.

 Device encryption requirements were relaxed in Windows 11 24H2, with the Modern Standby, HSTI and Secure Boot compliance no longer required and the DMA interfaces blocklist removed.
-And device encryption will be enabled by default by clean installation of Windows 11 24H2, called auto device encryption.
+And device encryption is be enabled by default on clean installations of Windows 11 24H2, called auto device encryption.

 In September 2019 a new update was released (KB4516071) changing the default setting for BitLocker when encrypting a self-encrypting drive.
 Now, the default is to use software encryption for newly encrypted drives.
 This is due to hardware encryption flaws and security concerns related to those issues.